- TABLE OF CONTENTS

 It seems plausible that the Magi were "overjoyed" at again seeing before them, as they traveled southward, "his star," Jupiter, which at its stationary point was standing still over Bethlehem.
 We do know for certain that Jupiter performed a retrograde loop in 2 B.C. and that it was stationary on December 25, interestingly enough, during Hanukkah, the season for giving presents.

 [ Editor: Blessed Quietness Journal- I spoke to Dr. Chester at length about this.
 The research was done with a computer program which can reproduce the night sky from any observation point at any time in the past.
 This was done by his research group by men of mixed religious background.
 They had nothing to prove in a number of cases.
 The results were so startling that Dr. Chester was asked to reproduce the results by computer program and feed them into the Zeiss camera at the Mount Wilson Observatory near Los Angeles, California.
 When this was done one evening, and when the lights went out, a private audience of astronomers were the only ones viewing.
 Dr. Chester said the men, including a number of committed atheists, were ALL in total awe.
 The conclusion, unanimously, was that it was true, and that Jesus birth was the central fact of that astronomical event.
-That is more faith than a lot of theologians have! ]
+That is more faith than a lot of some of you dime store theologians have! ]

 What Room for God?